zxsean/XReSign/README.md

 -b  Bundle identifier (Optional)
 ```
 ## Acknowledgments
 Inspired by such great tool as iReSign and other command line scripts to resign the ipa files.
 Unfortunately a lot of them not supported today.
-So this is an attempt to support resign the latest app bundle components both through the GUI application and through the command line script.
+So this is an attempt to support resign the app bundle components both through the GUI application and through the command line script.